skeeks-cms/cms-i18n-db/README.md

-Storage translations in a database component for SkeekS CMS
+Storage translations in a mysql database component for SkeekS CMS
 ===================================

 Installation